campjs/campjs-vi/README.md

 # CampJS VI

-This is a top level planning repo for CampJS VI (to be hosted in Springbrook, QLD).
+This is a top level planning repo for CampJS VI to be hosted in Springbrook, QLD from the [20 - 23 November 2015](http://lanyrd.com/2015/campjsnews/save-to-calendar/).

 We are __striving__ for an open, transparent planning process for the next event and this is the beginnings of that.
 The very first thing to do is to start getting expressions of interest from folks that are interested in helping out for the next event, in very targetted areas that will form something similar to Working Groups.

 From an initial brain dump we are considering the following groups: